 As touched on previously in our discussion of the importance of a high-protein intake, amino acids play a vital role in your body's fat-burning process.

-Your basal metabolic rate, which measures how many calories your body burns while at rest, is determined largely by biochemical reactions that you can do little to influence and the energy cost associated with ongoing protein turnover.
+Your basal metabolic rate, which measures how many calories your body burns while at rest, is determined largely by the energy cost associated with ongoing protein turnover.

 Experts estimate that between 33% and 50% of our basal energy production goes toward protein turnover.
 The precise amount of energy required, in other words, the number of calories burned, is determined by the amount of muscle you have.